Arbeitskreis Börse

 The Arbeitskreis Börse (abbreviated AKB or AK Boerse) is a non-profit organization located in Mannheim (Germany), focused on investment banking, capital markets, consulting and start-up companies within the financial technology sector.
-It is the oldest financial association lead by students in Germany and with over 1,000 members among the largest student organizations in Germany.
+It is the oldest financial association led by students in Germany and with over 1,400 members among the largest student organizations in Germany.
 The Arbeitskreis Börse is dedicated to connect students interested in financial markets associated with worldwide banks and consulting firms.
-These include Bank of America Merrill Lynch, KPMG and Oliver Wyman, which are premium partners of Arbeitskreis Börse.
+These include Bank of America Merrill Lynch, EQT AB and McKinsey.
 It is organized first and foremost by students of the University of Mannheim but is receiving increasing support from students of other tertiary establishments in Mannheim.

 History

 The Arbeitskreis Börse was founded in response to a perceived gap in the services provided by student societies at the University of Mannheim.
 Students interested in the stock exchange and financial markets, that sought to actively participate in capital markets did not have the opportunity to do so whilst engaging on campus as no such opportunity had yet been offered.